-Man charged in connection to shots fired, threats made to polling places on election day
+Competency exam ordered for man accused of firing shots, threatening polls on Election Day

 - Maintaining a drug trafficking place

-- Possession with intent to deliver controlled substance (THC) (200 grams or less/4 plants or less)
+- Possession with intent to deliver controlled substance (THC) (200 grams or less/four plants or less)

 - Possession of a controlled substance

-Police received several phone calls in regard to the suspect’s behavior and violent and erratic actions at around 5 a.m.
-When police got to the scene near 29th and Michigan, Baker was seen outside on an apartment building, holding an AR-15 rifle in his hands.
-According to the criminal complaint, it was later determined Baker was also armed with three other firearms — each concealed from view.
+Police received several phone calls in regard to the suspect's behavior and violent and erratic actions at around 5 a.m.
+When police got to the scene near 29th and Michigan, Baker was seen outside an apartment building, holding an AR-15 rifle in his hands.
+According to the criminal complaint, it was later determined Baker was also armed with three other firearms -- each concealed from view.
 The criminal complaint notes that Baker does not possess a license to carry a concealed weapon.

+"I heard probably like 15 shots right above me, and he was really loud.
+I could hear him talking to himself or something," said Sayf Amin, neighbor.

-The criminal complaint states that when the officer ordered Baker to put down the AR-15, he refused and declared that he was “running for Governor.”
-Baker repeatedly said he has the right to possess guns and made statements saying he was going to start a militia.
+The criminal complaint states that when the officer ordered Baker to put down the AR-15, he refused and declared that he was "running for governor."
+Baker repeatedly said he has the right to possess guns and made statements saying he was going to start a militia, prosecutors say.

-While holding up his cell phone, Baker said he was broadcasting on Twitter and provided his Twitter handle.
-Officers eventually were able to place him in custody.
-The firearms in his possession were loaded.
+While holding up his cellphone, Baker said he was broadcasting on Twitter and provided his Twitter handle.
+Officers were eventually able to place him in custody.
+The firearms in his possession were loaded, prosecutors say.

+"I was afraid, honestly, that he might go crazy and just start shooting downward.
+I could hear his footsteps right above me.
+It was pretty intense when the police came," said Amin.

-A video posted on his Twitter page earlier Friday morning, showed Baker shooting multiple firearms from the roof of the building near 29th and Michigan.
+A video posted on his Twitter page earlier Friday morning showed Baker shooting multiple firearms from the roof of the building near 29th and Michigan.
 According to the criminal complaint, Baker narrated the video, admitting that he was shooting from the roof of his building.
-He stated in the video that he “had the right to shoot guns, that he was doing it for attention, that he would be Governor “tomorrow,” and that others should shoot their guns and he would pardon them.”
+He stated in the video that he "had the right to shoot guns, that he was doing it for attention, that he would be governor “tomorrow,” and that others should shoot their guns and he would pardon them."
 Numerous casings were found on the roof of the apartment building.

 Police said Baker claimed he was "going to the poll and air it out."
 According to his social media accounts, statements were made such as "I do know what it takes to kill a body from that far away."
 It was reported that Baker was going to "light up Milwaukee."

 Officers obtained a search warrant for his apartment on Michigan Avenue.
-Located in Baker’s apartment was the following:
+Prosecutors say the following items were located in Baker's apartment:

-- Personal papers for the defendant including his birth certificate, Wisconsin Department of Transportation paperwork, employment pay stubs
+- Personal papers for the defendant including his birth certificate, Wisconsin Department of Transportation paperwork and employment pay stubs.

-- Clear plastic vacuum seal bags, a vacuum sealer, digital scales, a box of clear plastic sandwich bags, clear mason jars, all of which are commonly used in packing drugs
+- Clear plastic vacuum-sealed bags, a vacuum sealer, digital scales, a box of clear plastic sandwich bags and clear mason jars -- all of which are commonly used in packing drugs.

-- 232 grams of a green leafy substance, subjected to the Nark II 05 field test used to test for THC, that tested positive for THC, inside of 14 glass mason jars.
-Detective Steve Johnson believes the amount of marijuana and the presence of described packaging materials are consistent with marijuana possessed for sales or distribution
+- 232 grams of a green leafy substance which tested positive for THC inside of 14 glass mason jars.

-- 14 multi-colored stamps located wrapped in tinfoil in the refrigerator, subjected to the Nark II 04 test used to test for lysergic acid diethylamide (LSD), testing positive for lysergic acid diethylamide (LSD), with a weight of .26 grams
+- 14 multi-colored stamps wrapped in tinfoil in the refrigerator, which tested positive for LSD, with a weight of .26 grams.

-- 73 glass mason jars containing suspected Psilocybin Mushrooms, in various stages of growth, testing pending
+- 73 glass mason jars containing suspected psilocybin mushrooms, in various stages of growth, testing pending.

-- Empty American Eagle 7.62 cartridge box
+- An empty American Eagle 7.62 cartridge box.

-- Empty Glock 19 gun case with serial number matching the serial number on the Glock 19 described above

-- And an empty Beretta gun case with serial number matching the serial number of a Beretta gun described above.

-A look into his criminal history shows convictions of carrying a concealed weapon, drug possession and OWI.
+A look into his criminal history shows convictions for carrying a concealed weapon, drug possession and OWI.

+Baker was in court on Saturday, Nov.
+10 -- during which a competency examination was ordered.
+He was remanded into custody, pending a doctor's report return, scheduled for Nov.
+30.